MIT 8.372 - Quantum Information Science 3

 Connection to fidelity: Sisi Zhou, Liang Jiang.
 An exact correspondence between the quantum Fisher information and the Bures metric. arXiv:1910.08473.

-12. Oct 17, 2024: Random states and entanglement
+12. Oct 17, 2024: Randomness and concentration of measure (scribed notes)

 Related reading: 18.S997 High-dimensional statistics.
 Chapter 1: Sub-Gaussian Random Variables.
 Spring 2015 OCW notes.
 A. W. Harrow, The Church of the Symmetric Subspace, arXiv:1308.6595

-14. Oct 24, 2024:
+14. Oct 24, 2024: k-designs, nets and concentration (tablet notes)

-15. Oct 29, 2024:
+15. Oct 29, 2024: random unitaries, k-designs, randomizing maps (tablet notes)

-16. Oct 31, 2024:
+16. Oct 31, 2024: representation theory, quantum Fourier transform (tablet notes)

-17. Nov 5, 2024:
+17. Nov 5, 2024: Schur-Weyl duality (tablet notes)

 18. Nov 7, 2024: